- January 15, 2020

 "Lightmatter is a single-player Science Fiction Adventure game with an intriguing story, stellar gameplay, and fantastic visuals.
 As a visitor to the world debut of Lightmatter, a revolutionary renewable energy source, you'll encounter mind-bending technological wonders and a life-changing experience, as described in a personal invitation from Virgil, CEO of Lightmatter Technologies."

-- Clever puzzles that provide satisfying 'aha' moments without being overly difficult.
+- Engaging puzzles that provide a satisfying challenge without being overly difficult.

-- Strong voice acting and engaging narrative that adds depth to the gameplay experience.
+- Strong voice acting and humor, particularly from the character Virgil, which adds to the overall experience.

-- Unique light and shadow mechanics create an interesting twist on traditional puzzle-solving.
+- Unique light and shadow mechanics that create an interesting gameplay dynamic.

 - The game is relatively short, taking around 4-5 hours to complete, which may not justify the full price for some players.

-- Heavy reliance on Portal references can feel forced and detracts from the game's originality.
+- Heavy reliance on Portal references can feel forced and detract from the game's originality.

 - Some technical issues, including crashes and performance drops, can disrupt the gameplay experience.